qodli-ab/qookieWP/readme.txt

 * Added domain registration verification on activation.
 * Enhanced loading options for consent manager script.
 * Improved UI for admin notifications and settings page.

-= 1.2 =
-* Initial release with automated domain verification and consent manager script loading.
-* Added settings for loading script based on visitor type.

-== Upgrade Notice ==

-= 1.2.8 =
-Upgrade to this version for enhanced domain registration and verification features.
-Adds options to load the consent manager script based on visitor type.

 == License ==